I

 UX + UI Design

-Redesigned mobile-first experience for DoDays, a children's activity booking platform, to improve discoverability, drive engagement among busy parents, and increase retention.
-The outcome is a scalable design system that supports the platform's growth and also, strengthens its brand identity.
+Redesigned the mobile-first experience for DoDays, a children's activity booking platform, to help busy parents discover activities more easily and stay engaged.
+The outcome resulted in a scalable design system that supports platform's growth, improves retention and strengthen its brand identity with a clear focus on accessibility and inclusivity.

 Timeframe